-Each holder of the equity share, as reflected in the records of the Group as of the date of the shareholders meeting, is entitled to one vote in respect of each share held for all matters submitted to vote in the shareholders meeting.
+Each holder of the equity share, as reflected in the records of the Group as of the date of the shareholder meeting, is entitled to one vote in respect of each share held for all matters submitted to vote in the shareholder meeting.

 The Group declares and pays dividends in Indian rupees and foreign currency.
-The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the Annual General Meeting.
+A final dividend, including tax thereon, on common stock is recorded as a liability on the date of approval by the shareholders.